RENEE MONTAGNE, Host:

 GONZALES: Lucero says going to school changed his relationship with his daughter.

 LUCERO: The more I learned stuff, the more I wanted to give it to her.

 LUCERO: We would talk about everything.
 And I'd be like, oh, did you know this, did you know that?
 And he'd talk about a book I should read, or "The Life of Pi."
 I'm on that too.
 It's really good.
 But I'm not a straight A student.
 I'm not even close to a straight A student.
 I had my downfall in high school, and I figure I can still do what I want to do in life, you know, I mean look what he did.

 GONZALES: Desiree is setting her sights on community college, perhaps becoming a nurse, inspired by her father's graduation two years ago.

-Ms. LUCERO: He' gotten so far from where he started, for a 16 year old boy, you know.
-I feel like its like watching him grow in a way, like he's watching me grow, but I'm watch him grow too.
+LUCERO: He' gotten so far from where he started, for a 16 year old boy, you know.
+I feel like it's like watching him grow in a way, like he's watching me grow, but I'm watch him grow too.

 GONZALES: Felix Lucero is eligible for parole next year.
 There are no guarantees he'll be released and fewer guarantees that he can find work as an ex-con.
 But Lucero and other student inmates, are taking an important step, says Jody Lewen, who has developed the college program over the past decade.
 She says they are helping break a disturbing inter-generational cycle.

-Ms. JODY LEWEN (Developer, College Program): Under-education, poverty, unemployment, crime, incarceration rate that goes on and on for generations.
-Our students kids have a 50 percent chance of going to prison.
+JODY LEWEN: Under-education, poverty, unemployment, crime, incarceration rate that goes on and on for generations.
+Our students' kids have a 50 percent chance of going to prison.

 GONZALES: Even if its success is hard to quantify, one thing is certain.
 Not long ago, California spent about a billion dollars on rehabilitation programs, but that budget has been slashed by 60 percent.
 Lewen knows that state prison officials are looking to her model.